2016 attack on the Saudi diplomatic missions in Iran

 The 2016 attack on the Saudi diplomatic missions in Iran was a mob action on 2 January 2016 by protesters demonstrating against the execution of prominent Saudi Arabian Shi'a cleric Sheikh Nimr al-Nimr.
 Mobs stormed the Saudi embassy in Tehran and the Saudi consulate in Mashhad and ransacked them.
 The embassy building was set on fire with Molotov cocktails and petrol bombs.
 During the attacks, the police arrived and dispersed protesters from the embassy premises and extinguished the fire.

 The attacks were later condemned by Supreme Leader of Iran Ali Khamenei, and Iranian president Hassan Rouhani.
-On 24 January, Gholam-Hossein Mohseni-Eje'i announced that around 100 people involved in the attack were in custody by the authorities.
+On 24 January, Gholam-Hossein Mohseni-Eje'i announced that around 100 people involved in the attack were taken into custody by the authorities.

 Background

 Moments after Sheikh Nimr was executed, the Saudi Arabian chargé d'affaires was summoned to the Iranian Foreign Ministry to protest against the execution.
 Foreign Ministry Spokesman Hossein Jaberi said that the Saudi government "supports terrorist movements and Takfiri extremists, while executing and suppressing critics inside the country".

 The remarks were later condemned by Saudi Arabia as "hostile" and the ministry summoned the Iranian ambassador in Riyadh.
 The ministry expressed "the kingdom's astonishment and its utter rejection of these hostile statements, which it deemed a blatant intervention in the kingdom's affairs", according to a statement released by the Saudi Press Agency.